hannesm/jackline/README.md

 I (so far successfully) try to preserve three core properties:
 - any data written on disk (using lots of silly parens) by jackline will stay being readable by every future jackline version
 - once the initial configuration file (and private key and maybe password) is created, it will never be written to by jackline
-- jackline will never transmit any data or open a network connection unless initiated by you (jackline contains a keep-alive and reconnect mechanism to re-establish a connection, but there won't be any "automatically connect on startup" feature)
+- jackline will never transmit any data or open a network connection unless initiated by you (this means no "autoconnect on startup", or "user is typing" indication sent).
+There is an automated reconnect to the same server if the connection terminated.

 NB: jackline and
 [torsocks](https://trac.torproject.org/projects/tor/wiki/doc/torsocks) are